 Restriction: Network Manager servers running on Windows can only specify a limited number of ping parameters.
-Some parameters are available only on UNIX operating systems.
+In the steps below, the parameters that are available on UNIX only and are not available on Windows are marked with a UNIX flag.